COMP1511UNSW/dcc/README.md

 # Introduction

-dcc compiles C program using clang and adds explanations suitable for novice programmers to many of the compiler messages novice programmers are likely to encounter and not understand.
+dcc compiles C programs using clang and adds explanations suitable for novice programmers to compiler messages novice programmers are likely to encounter and not understand.

 For example: